Learning How To Cope With Female Orgasmic Disorder

 Physical factors

-Sex can be physical for many.
 The condition of your body can impact how well you’re able to enjoy it and reach orgasm.
-We’ve compiled possible physical factors to anorgasmia below:
+We’ve compiled possible physical factors for anorgasmia below:

-• Medical conditions, such as diabetes, polycystic ovarian syndrome (PCOS) or endometriosis
+Medical conditions such as diabetes, multiple sclerosis, polycystic ovarian syndrome (PCOS), or endometriosis

 Treating anorgasmia

 The treatment for FOD might depend on what caused the problem.
 If there are underlying medical issues, they may need to be treated.
-Generally, treatment plans for female anorgasmia might include lifestyle changes, therapy and medication.
-Speaking with a clinician can give you valuable insight on what next steps may be most appropriate for your specific experience.
+Generally, treatment plans for female anorgasmia might include lifestyle changes, therapy, and medication.
+Speaking with a clinician can give you valuable insight into what next steps may be most appropriate for your specific experience.

 Tips to live well with female orgasmic disorder